mmibbetson/dn/README.md

 -o/--order # Defaults to identifier,signature,title,keywords
 -O/--frontmatter-order # defaults to title,date,keywords,identifier
+-c/--config # Defaults to $XDG_CONFIG_HOME on Unix-like and the equivalent on Windows

+# !WARN! -R and -r are mutually exclusive
--c/--config # Defaults to $XDG_CONFIG_HOME on Unix-like and the equivalent on Windows -r/--rename # accepts an input file to be renamed -R/--frontmatter-rename # renames file from frontmatter values -t/--template # accepts an input file whose contents are to be inserted in the new file, below frontmatter if present -f/--frontmatter # enable the addition of frontmatter to the created file -F/--frontmatter-format # Defaults to txt, other valid options are yaml, toml, org
+-r/--rename # accepts an input file to be renamed -R/--frontmatter-rename # renames file from frontmatter values

+-t/--template # accepts an input file whose contents are to be inserted in the new file, below frontmatter if present -f/--frontmatter # enable the addition of frontmatter to the created file -F/--frontmatter-format # Defaults to txt, other valid options are yaml, toml, org